 New York Issues Guidance in Response to the United States Supreme Court decision in South Dakota v.
 Wayfair, Inc.

-By John Bonk, Senior Manager, Tax & Business Services
+John Bonk, Director, Tax & Business Services

 New York State today published a notice announcing that the State intends to immediately enforce existing rules requiring the collection and remitting of New York State sales tax by remote retailers transacting business in New York.
 The notice is a response to the 2018 U.S. Supreme Court decision in South Dakota v.
 Wayfair, Inc., which established that remote retailers may have tax nexus in states where they transact business, regardless of physical presence.